For a stay in what remains of the Bucharest historic district, check into Rembrandt Hotel that’s right in the action.

 The baths here are stocked with nice toiletries, the helpful staffers speak English well, and the cafe has both good coffee and good local beer at reasonable prices.
 Breakfast is included in the rates, which start at 80 euros for a “tourist room with single bed,” topping out at around 140 euros for the business room during the week.

 There are plenty of ways to get a good discount though, including 40% for stays of five days or discounts of 20% or more for booking very early or very last-minute.
-See more info at the official Rembrandt Hotel Bucharest site.
-You can also often find a deal by searching here: Book Now and Save at hotels.com
+See more info at the official hotel site.
+You can also often find a deal by searching here: at hotels.com